Who makes a good candidate for hair transplant surgery?

 Hair restoration is all about moving hair from the back of the head (your donor) to the area of hair loss (recipient), but there is a limited supply.

-If you are still losing hair it is often a better idea to first stabilise your hair loss with medications such as Finasteride or Minoxidil before proceeding with surgery.
+If you are still losing hair it is often a better idea to first stabilise your hair loss with medication before proceeding with surgery.

 Hair loss usually slows down in one’s 50’s and for this reason older men often make better candidates for hair transplant surgery than their younger counterparts.